 - 1. Motorcycles must have a minimum of one brake on each wheel that is independently operated. - 2.
 In the Moto3 class, only brake discs of ferrous materials are allowed. - 4.
-In all classes, the proportion of ceramic composite materials in brake discs must not exceed 2% by mass. - Ceramic materials are defined as inorganic, non metallic solids (e.g. Al2O3, SiC, B4C, Ti5Si3, SiO2, Si3N4). - 5.
-Motorcycles must be equipped with brake lever protection, intended to protect the handlebar brake lever(s) from being accidentally activated in case of collision with another machine.
-Acceptable protection includes the fairing extending sufficiently to cover the brake lever, as viewed from the front.
+In all classes, the proportion of ceramic composite materials in brake discs must not exceed 2% by mass.

+Ceramic materials are defined as inorganic, non metallic solids (e.g. Al2O3, SiC, B4C, Ti5Si3, SiO2, Si3N4).